-Upon completion of this offering, we will have outstanding shares of common stock ( shares if the underwriters' option to purchase additional shares of common stock is exercised in full).
-Of these shares of common stock, the shares sold in this offering may be publicly offered and sold without restriction, unless they are purchased by affiliates of ours.
+Upon completion of this offering, we will have outstanding 19,413,449 shares of common stock (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus) (20,763,449 shares if the underwriters' option to purchase additional shares of common stock is exercised in full).
+Of these shares of common stock, the 9,000,000 shares sold in this offering may be publicly offered and sold without restriction, unless they are purchased by affiliates of ours.
 Shares of common stock issued in the Formation Transactions will be "restricted securities" under the Securities Act (the "Restricted Shares").
 The Restricted Shares may be sold only if they are registered under the Securities Act by us or pursuant to an applicable exemption from the registration requirements of the Securities Act, including Rule 144 thereunder.
-In connection with this offering, we and each of our officers and directors and each individual or entity that will be issued shares of common stock in the Formation Transactions have agreed that, and purchasers of our shares through the directed share program will agree that, for a period of 180 days from the date of this prospectus, we and they will not, without the prior written consent of Deutsche Bank Securities Inc., dispose of or hedge any shares or any securities convertible into or exchangeable for our common stock, subject to certain exceptions.
+In connection with this offering, we and each of our officers and directors and each individual or entity that will be issued shares of common stock in the Formation Transactions have agreed that for a period of 180 days from the date of this prospectus, we and they will not, without the prior written consent of Deutsche Bank Securities Inc., dispose of or hedge any shares or any securities convertible into or exchangeable for our common stock, subject to certain exceptions.
 After a period of 90 days from the date of this prospectus, this restriction will not apply to shares of common stock pledged by Thomas Lipar, one of our founders, to a bank or other financial institution to secure a loan or other borrowings from such bank or other financial institution.
 Deutsche Bank Securities Inc. in its sole discretion may release any of the securities subject to these lock-up agreements at any time, which, in the case of officers and directors, shall be with notice.
-If the restrictions under the lock-up agreements are waived, shares of our common stock may become available for resale into the market, subject to applicable law, which could reduce the market price for our common stock.
-See "Underwriting."
+If the restrictions under the lock-up agreements are waived, shares of our common stock may become available for resale into the market, subject to applicable law, whi